The truth behind proper hydration

 So when it comes to those sports drinks, here’s what to know –

-The battle between skin (sweating) and muscle (power) is trying enough let alone adding a poorly constructed sporting drink, that will further strain this battle by sucking water from where it’s needed to assist dilution, negating its original intent.
+The battle between the skin (sweating) and muscle (power) is trying enough let alone adding a poorly constructed sporting drink, that will further strain this battle by sucking water from where it’s needed to assist dilution, negating its original intent.

 Hydration is key!
 So to perform your best and feel your best, aim for a sporting drink with a carbohydrate concentration no higher than 3-4% and also avoiding sugars; maltodextrin and fructose (likely to cause digestive upset) and a sodium concentration around 180-225mg.